PGD-PCR possible outcomes

-An answer is achieved for over 99% of all embryos tested.
-For technical reasons, we may not get an answer on an individual embryo and the genetic status of that embryo will be unknown.
+An answer is achieved for most of the embryos tested.
+If for technical reasons we do not get an answer on an individual embryo, the genetic status of that embryo will be considered as unknown.
 These embryos may still be suitable for clinical use.

 No embryos with desired genetics

 Embryos tested and deemed abnormal or affected are unsuitable for transfer.

 You may complete a cycle and not have an embryo suitable for transfer.

 Whilst we take stringent precautions to avoid DNA contamination, there is always a small risk that this may occur and could result in a misdiagnosis.
 PCR will copy any DNA and any contamination present will contribute to the answer.

 Misdiagnosis – technical factors

 Other technical factors may contribute to loss of genetic information that might result in misinterpretation of the genetic status of the embryo.

 Technical limitations can also lead to a reduction in test accuracy.
 If this occurs during your treatment it will be discussed with you by your PGD scientist.